zooko/smalloc/README.md

 ## The Big Idea

-`smalloc`'s big idea is that while touching memory (i.e. reading or writing a specific memory location) imposes costs on the virtual memory subsystem, reserving virtual memory address space does not.
+`smalloc`'s big idea is that although touching memory (i.e. reading or writing a specific memory location) imposes costs on the operating system's virtual memory subsystem, reserving virtual memory address space does not.
 Virtual memory addresses are a free and near-limitless resource.
 Use that big idea by reserving a huge swathe of virtual memory addresses that you will use only sparsely.
 When allocating memory, this sparseness enables you to efficiently find an unoccupied space big enough to hold the request.
 When de-allocating, this sparseness enables you to leverage information encoded into the pointer itself (the pointer to be de-allocated), and minimize the need to look up and compute upon additional information beyond that.

+In addition, this sparseness allows the implementation to be simple in source code as well as efficient in execution.

 ## Data model